All about motor oil (1980)

 In the old days, oil engineers took much the same approach to compounding synthetic oils as they had taken with mineral oils; get the best base stock you can and compensate for its weaknesses with additives.
 Back then, of course, additive technology was not as advanced as it is now, and the insistence on sticking with a pure base stock lead to some disasters and near disasters.

 Nowadays, pure synthetic base stocks are almost exclusively the domain of the diesters, as used by Amsoil and many others.
 The other synthetic base stocks are almost always blended with something else.
 This is the case with both Mobil 1 and Spectro Racing oils, which combine diester and PAO.
-Although this was not always thought to be the way to blend a super oil, oil engineers now know that the trick is to blend diester and PAO in the right proportions and with the right viscos ities.
-Many companies also blend a synthetic (diester or diester/PAO blend) with petroleum base stock, the goal being to compromise between the performance of a synthetic and the cost of a mineral oil.
+Although this was not always thought to be the way to blend a super oil, oil engineers now know that the trick is to blend diester and PAO in the right proportions and with the right viscosities.
+Many companies also blend synthetic (diester or diester/PAO blend) with petroleum base stock, the goal being to compromise between the performance of synthetic and the cost of mineral oil.

-white oil), which is then fortified with a proprietary polymer additive.
+Interestingly, the most “synthetic” sounding of the oils, Synthoil, is not a synthetic.
+Synthoil uses a highly refined mineral oil base stock (known as “white oil”), which is then fortified with a proprietary polymer additive.
 This results in a very hearty lubricant that avoids the compatibility issues that sometimes face true synthetics.

 Typical Oil Additives